 Tertiary referrals

+Referrals from other hospitals via letter or email will be considered if there is a clear need for Specialty care that cannot be delivered locally.
 Referrals are triaged daily by our consultants and prioritised based on clinical need and information in the referral.

-Our Rheumatology Team is involved in clinical and laboratory-based research.
+Our Rheumatology team is involved in clinical and laboratory-based research.
 Our patients have the chance to participate in clinical trials and have access to the latest drugs and treatments.

 Our service hosts a Behçets’s Syndrome Centre of Excellence, one of only three centres in the country to offer a clinic of this kind.